 You know in Microsoft Word, you can simply do all these stuff with just a few clicks.
 But in Excel, things are different.

 There are three inbuilt Excel functions purposely for changing cases: The UPPER function, the LOWER function, and the PROPER function.

-The UPPER function, as the name implies converts text from lowercase to upper case letters.
+The UPPER function converts text from lowercase to upper case letters.

 And the PROPER function converts text to initial-case.